×

 Both models offer it.

 The advantage of SaaS?
-This real-time traceability is accessible everywhere .
+This real-time traceability is accessible everywhere.
 A manager can check a status from their phone.
-A customer service representative can see the status of an order.
-Data is no longer trapped in the warehouse.
+Customer service can see the progress of an order.
+Data is no longer confined to the warehouse.

 This streamlines the management of logistics flows by connecting the warehouse to the rest of the company (sales service, purchasing, management).